jaabmar/RAMEN/README.md

 This repository contains the Python implementation of **Robust ATE identification from Multiple ENvironments (RAMEN)**, introduced in the paper *"Doubly Robust Identification of Treatment Effects from Multiple Environments"*.

 RAMEN addresses treatment effect identification by leveraging the heterogeneity of multiple data sources without requiring complete knowledge of the causal graph.
-It achieves *doubly robust identification*, meaning the treatment effect can be identified if either the causal parents of the treatment or those of the outcome are observed.
+In this context, identification refers to the discovery of a *valid adjustment set*—a set of covariates that can be used to correctly identify the treatment effect, enabling unbiased estimation in subsequent steps.
+In particular, RAMEN achieves doubly robust identification, meaning the treatment effect can be identified if either the causal parents of the treatment or those of the outcome are observed.

 ### **Key Contributions:**

 - **Doubly Robust Identification:** We introduce a novel double robustness property targeting identification rather than estimation, providing guarantees even with post-treatment and unobserved variables.

 - **Algorithms:**
-  1. **RAMEN:** Uses a combinatorial search over subsets of covariates.
+  1. **RAMEN:** Uses a combinatorial search over subsets of covariates to find valid adjustment sets.
   2. **Insta-RAMEN:** A scalable optimization procedure leveraging the Gumbel trick.

 - **Empirical Validation:** Our algorithms outperform existing methods on synthetic and semi-synthetic datasets and show strong results on real-world data, aligning with epidemiological findings.